ejaya2/ejaya2.github.io/_posts/2016-11-12-Setting-Up-PowerShell-pt2.md

 ---

 Welcome back friends.
 In part 2 of Setting up PowerShell for Office 365, I'm going to show you how to create a profile, wire up all of our previously installed modules necessary to talk to SharePoint, and show a technique on sharing a module across a team.
-If you don't know what I'm talking about, then please refer to the [previous article](http://ericjalexander.com/blog/2016/11/03/Setting-Up-PowerShell).'
+If you don't know what I'm talking about, then please refer to the [previous article](http://ericjalexander.com/blog/2016/11/03/Setting-Up-PowerShell).

 ## Creating A Profile

 What is a PowerShell profile and why is it useful?
 A profile is a ay to load scripts and modules every time a PowerShell session is launched.
 This is beneficial in that as soon as the ISE or console gives you the command prompt, you are ready to start working.
 In a team setting, it enforces a consistent experience from team member to team member.
-On a personal stand point, I want the ISE to be ready with everyhting I need when it is available and I don't want to have to always bloat my code with dependency type injection to load modules that might not have been loaded.
+On a personal stand point, I want the ISE to be ready with everything I need when it is available and I don't want to have to always bloat my code with dependency type injection to load modules that might not have been loaded.

 Creating a profile is pretty simple.
 From the Start menu, launch Windows PowerShell or Windows PowerShell ISE.
 Profiles are specific to which application you decide to use.
 If you use both the console and ISE equally, you'll need to repeat this process for each application.
 To see if you have a profile, you would type this into the console: